def-gthill/kenpali/kenpali-core.md

 >> [false, false, false, false, true, false, false, false, false, false, false, false, false]
 ```

-### toString|toString
+### display|display

-Returns the string representation of its argument.
+Returns a string representation of its argument, suitable for reporting the result of a computation.
+This is generally *not* suitable for user-friendly text, which should use formatting logic specific to the type being displayed.

-Calling `toString` on a stream reports already evaluated elements but never forces further evaluation.
+Calling `display` on a stream reports already evaluated elements but never forces further evaluation.

 Parameters: